usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

-which the action is brought (defendant).The defendant, however, may not recover attorney&#39;s fees unless the court finds that the plaintiff&#39;s action was frivolous, unreasonable, or without foundation, although it does not have to find that the action was brought in subjective bad faith.Attorney&#39;s fees include litigation expenses, such as expert witness fees, travel expenses, and costs.
+which the action is brought (defendant).The defendant, however, may not recover attorney&#39;s fees unless the court finds that the plaintiff&#39;s action was frivolous, unreasonable, or without foundation, although it does not have to find that the action was brought in subjective bad faith.
+Attorney&#39;s fees include litigation expenses, such as expert witness fees, travel expenses, and costs.
 The United States is liable for attorney&#39;s fees in the same manner as any other party, but is not entitled to them when it is the prevailing party.